sedgewickmm18/CognitiveIoT/WaterSensorsWeather.md

 ### Will I have water in my basement ?<ht>
 <br>

-No oracles in IT, so ...
+There are no oracles in IT, so ...

-#### Rephrased the question a bit.
+#### Let's rephrase the question a bit.

-What can I do to avoid water where it doesn't belong ?
+What can I do to avoid water where it doesn't belong ?<br>

-#### Taking the weather into account
+#### First, take weather into account

+So we get:<br><br>

-Please let me a notification if my water sensor trigger one-by-one, <br>
+* Please let me a notification if my water sensor trigger one-by-one,
-but also in case there is a weather warning in effect for my area **AND**<br>
-I've left the windows open.<br><br>
+* but also in case there is a weather warning in effect for my area **AND** when I've left my windows open.
-Plenty of time to close windows now ..<br>
+* Now I should have plenty of time to close windows
+<br><br>

 #### What if the entire family is away on vacation ?